Document Stores

 An index is a data structure that helps you quickly find relevant documents without scanning every single document.
 Think of it as a book index that helps you find specific topics without reading the entire book.
 It's crucial for fast, efficient search, making it possible to handle large-scale datasets.

 You can write documents into a document store using DocumentWriter.
-As a best practice, include DocumentWriter as the last component in your indexing pipeline, specifying the document store in its configuration.
+As a best practice, include DocumentWriter as the last component in your indexing pipeline, and make sure it's connected to a document store.

 Retrieving Documents